QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ### Features

-Python is a [high-level language](https://en.wikipedia.org/wiki/High-level_programming_language), which means it is to read, write and debug.
+Python is a [high-level language](https://en.wikipedia.org/wiki/High-level_programming_language), which means it is relatively easy to read, write and debug.

 It has a relatively small core language that is easy to learn.